 Wentworth Valley Campground

 Set in a serene bushland environment surrounded by regenerating native forest and nestled adjacent to the Wentworth River.
-A number of walks start at the campground and includes mines, waterfalls and extensive views of the coromandel ranges.
+A number of walks start at the campground and includes mines, waterfalls and extensive views of the Coromandel ranges.

 The swimming holes in the Wentworth River are very popular during the summer period and a nice way to relax after a day at the beach.